 If one drives without proof of insurance, a violation of Vehicle Code § 16028, the punishment is rather straight forward.
 This is an infraction, not a misdemeanor or felony.
 Consequently, the punishment is usually just a fine.
 There is no probation, even informal or summary probation, associated with an infraction, so an employer is usually not worried about such a conviction.

-On a first offense, the court will order that the client pay a minimum fine of $100, to a maximum of $200.
+On a first offense, the judge will order that the client pay a fine.
+The minimum fine is $100.
+The maximum fine is $200.
 Penalties and assessments are added to the fine.
-On a $100 fine, the total payment will be roughly $450.
+On a $100 fine, the total payment will be roughly $550.
 On a $200 fine, the total payment will be approximately $1,100.

 More importantly perhaps, the DMV will suspend the client’s driver’s license for four years.
-After one year, the client can request the license back in a restricted status if he or she shows proof of insurance to the DMV, pays a $125 license reissuance fee.
+After one year, the client can request the license back in a restricted status if he or she shows proof of insurance to the DMV and pays a $125 license reissuance fee.
 This obviously can have significant ramifications on one’s employment.

-As one may suspect, the best thing for a client to do in response to such a charge is obtain insurance, bring, proof of it to court and present this to the judge and/or prosecutor.
+As one may suspect, the best thing for a client to do in response to such a charge is obtain insurance, bring proof of it to court and present this to the judge and/or prosecutor.
 When this happens, the case is often dismissed, sometimes only after the client pays minimal court fees.